Mossberg 930 Review – SPX Tactical Variant (with Pictures)

 This specific model has the traditional shotgun style stock, and when it comes to Mossberg’s, this is the right stock to go with.
 This makes that brilliant tang safety easily accessible, and it’s by far the best shotgun safety on the market.
 The safety’s ambidextrous, easy to engage, and perfect for a straight shotgun stock.

-The charging handle is a bit dainty, and I have replaced it with a broader, square-shaped model.
+The bolt handle is a bit dainty, and I have replaced it with a broader, square-shaped model.
 This is another issue they fixed on the 940 Pro.
 The bolt release is surprisingly large and comfortable to engage.
-I like to load over the top for port loading, and striking the button has become a very natural means to emergency reload.
+I like to load over the top for port loading, and striking the bolt release button has become a very natural means to emergency reload.
 The loading port has a shell lifter that loves to pinch when loading the gun, and this was another issue addressed on the 940 JM Pro.
+As for the shell carrier, it’s a workhorse, always ready to slide the next round smoothly into the waiting chamber.

 The length of pull is 14 inches, which is fine for me, and likely most adult men.
 For youth or smaller framed shooters, the LOP may feel a bit long.
 The stock provides an excellent cheek weld for using the ghost ring sights.
-The forend is long and textured, which makes it easy to grip for gorilla’s like me who have very long arms.
+The forend is long and textured, making it easy to grip for most shooters, especially those with longer arms like myself.

 Slinging Lead